zjunlp/DeepKE/README.md

 <br>

 # To do
-In next version, we plan to add multi-modality knowledge extraction to the toolkit.
+In next version, we plan to add event extraction to the toolkit.

 Meanwhile, we will offer long-term maintenance to fix bugs, solve issues and meet new requests.
 So if you have any problems, please put issues to us.